lablup/backend.ai-docs-webui/docs/sessions_all/sessions_all.rst

 .. image:: sessions_page.png

-..
-TODO: Please change the link to 23.09. not stable.
+From version 24.09, Backend.AI offers an improved version of the session launcher (NEO) as default.
+If you want to use the previous dialog-style session launcher, please refer :ref:`User Setting Guide <general-settings>`.
+For instructions on how to use it, please refer to the following `link <https://webui.docs.backend.ai/en/23.09_a/sessions_all/sessions_all.html>`_.

 Click the START button to start a new compute session.
-From version 24.03, Backend.AI offers an improved version of the session launcher (NEO).
-If you want to use the previous dialog-style session launcher, press the Classic button in the notification and create your session.
-For instructions on how to use it, please refer to the following `link <https://webui.docs.backend.ai/en/23.09_a/sessions_all/sessions_all.html>`_.

 .. image:: launch_session_1.png
+   :width: 850
    :align: center

 In the first page, you need to choose the type of session, interactive or batch.